Terracotta-OSS/terracotta-core/code/base/README.txt

 dist_maven_ee
   Builds and installs EE artifacts.
 This only work if you have a EE branch checked out

+dist_maven_all
+  Builds and installs EE + OSS artifacts.
+This only work if you have a EE branch checked out

 RUNNING SERVERS, CLASSES, ETC.

 run_class <class_name> [args...]